3.6. Zigbee ZCL Scenes Cluster

 }

-callback will be raised on the Scene Switch to indicate the status of the Store Scene Command that was handled on the
+A core action callback with EZB_ZCL_CORE_SCENES_RECALL_SCENE_CB_ID will be triggered on the Scene Light, indicating the status of the Recall Scene that

 {